mizly/aether-remote-control/README.md

 ---

 ## Step 4 — Configure the Bot
+1. Do /aetherremotecontrol and put in the following information:
+    - `DISCORD BOT TOKEN` — from Step 1
+    - `APPLICATION ID` — from Step 1
+    - `GUILD ID` — from Step 2
+2. Click **Save** and your bot should now be ready!

 In any channel your bot has access to:

 - `/aether start` — starts Aether farming
 - `/aether stop` — stops Aether farming
 - `/aether status` — sends a Discord webhook update (must have the webhook option configured in Aether)
+- `/aether chat` — sends a message to Minecraft chat
 ---